cloudflare/cloudflare-docs/products/load-balancing/src/content/load-balancing-analytics/index.md

 # Load balancing analytics

 Using load balancing analytics, you can:
-- Evaluate traffic flow
+- Evaluate traffic flow.
-- Assess the health status of origin servers in your pools
+- Assess the health status of origin servers in your pools.
-- Review changes in pools and pool health over time
+- Review changes in pools and pool health over time.

 <Aside type="note">